-When you run any type of department, how do you know if you’re doing a good job?
+When you run any department, how do you know if you’re doing a good job?

 In the maintenance world, the answer to that question is maintenance KPI (Key Performance Indicator) and maintenance performance metrics.

-One might think that spending is a crucial thing to look at as top managers seem to only be interested in how much they need to spend on their maintenance departments.
-However, doing a unilateral analysis based on cost alone doesn’t give you any usable information on the performance of your maintenance team.
+One might think that spending is crucial to look at as top managers seem only to be interested in how much they need to spend on their maintenance departments.
+However, doing a unilateral analysis based on cost alone doesn’t give you any usable information on your maintenance team’s performance.
 For that, you need to go much deeper.

-As every department should have clear goals to work towards, the best way to measure the efficiency of your maintenance actions is to define your maintenance KPIs and use maintenance metrics as guideposts to ensure you are moving in the right direction.
+As every department should have clear goals to work towards, the best way to measure your maintenance actions’ efficiency is to define your maintenance KPIs and use maintenance metrics as guideposts to ensure you are moving in the right direction.

 How to do all of this in practice?
 Continue reading to find out.

 The purpose of every maintenance department is to ensure a productive environment that can fulfill their respective organizations’ main business goals.

 A maintenance KPI is a performance measurement that helps you focus on maintenance objectives you want to reach.
 It is a quantifiable value that shows how effectively an organization is progressing towards achieving its key maintenance objectives over time.
 While the objectives can differ from one facility to another, they usually revolve around increasing equipment uptime, decreasing costs, and improving maintenance performance.

 In essence, maintenance KPIs provide a direction for operational improvement and help you focus attention on what matters most by asking:

 How far do we still have to go?